 You May Qualify for Legal Assistance

 Since this process is tricky and the SSA denies most first-time applicants, consider asking an SSD attorney for help.
 These professionals have the background knowledge and expertise needed to help you understand what it is that the SSA is looking for and what you need to include your application to have the best chance of an approval.
 If you already received notice you had your disability claim denied, you can still appeal the SSA’s decision.
 Social Security attorneys can help with the claim approval process as well as filing appeals.

 None of the previous tips provided will help if you do not meet Social Security’s basic definition for disability.
 This means you’re disabled for at least one year or until death and not be able to work any job that would provide you with gainful employment.
 If your mental and physical conditions are in the SSA’s Blue Book, then you must meet those specific screening criteria.
-For other ailments, you must prove you’re disabled, which is sometimes challenging (like depression, for example).
+For other ailments, you must prove you cannot work, which is sometimes challenging (like depression, for example).
 If you’re still unsure what part of your application got your disability claim denied, a lawyer can review your paperwork for free.
 Keep in mind that having an attorney file your claim nearly triples your chances for benefit approval.
 You’ll pay $0 for this service unless the SSA awards you benefits.
 Then, you’ll only pay a small, one-time fee.